Xaateh/Xaateh/readme.md

 # Xaateh
-> Im uh cool i guess idk
+> Im uh xaateh

 ## About me

-uh i live in my bin bag
+i like games and yeah

 ## My Friends